Trafford CCG Quality Improvement

 - Issues highlighted from family / patient complaints and compliments

 - Incidents relating to hospital admission

 - Discharge or re-admission

 - Provision of quality day to day care.

 Trafford’s Joint Quality Improvement work is governed by a multi-disciplinary Group which meets every month.
 This Group is co-chaired by the Chief Nurse from NHS Trafford CCG and the Director of All Age Commissioning from Trafford Council.
 Decisions, based on the evidence collated, are made regarding the level of support each provider requires and a plan of continuous improvement is developed with the provider, as necessary.
 The Group also has the authority to implement suspension of placements, or poor packages of care, within any service in Trafford.

-Find out more about the membership and roles of the JQI Group in our information leaflet.
+Find out more about the membership and roles of the JQI Group in our Joint Quality Improvement Information Booklet.

 Who is JQI for?

 Joint Quality Improvement is in place for the benefit of Trafford’s nursing homes, residential homes, and home care providers.